Neurotoxin BTX “Death” in Singapore. Can BTX Really Kill?

-What is BTX (Neurotoxin)?
+What is Botox (Neurotoxin)?

-BTX is a popular brand of neurotoxin in Singapore used by medical professionals to improve wrinkles and treat certain muscular conditions.
+Botox is a popular brand of neurotoxin in Singapore used by medical professionals to improve wrinkles and treat certain muscular conditions.

-BTX or Neurotoxins are produced by the bacterium Clostridium botulinum and many brands exist in the market such as Dysport and Xeomin.
+Botox or Neurotoxins are produced by the bacterium Clostridium botulinum and many brands exist in the market such as Dysport and Xeomin.

 Numerous test tubes

-How does BTX Neurotoxin work?
+How does Botox Neurotoxin work?

-The effect of BTX lasts 3–6 months.
+The effect of Botox lasts 3–6 months.

 Over time, the muscles will gradually regain movement causing wrinkles to re-appear.

-BTX Neurotoxin risks
+Botox Neurotoxin risks

-BTX injections are safe when performed by an experienced doctor.
+Botox injections are safe when performed by an experienced doctor.

 Possible mild side effects and complications include: